hiitiger/build-your-own-x-d/README.md

 # build-your-own-x-d

-Some implemetation of build-your-own-x, learn from great tutorials.
+Some implementation of build-your-own-x, learn from great tutorials.

 ### 3d Renderer